arisylafeta/Meme-Generator---React/README.md

-# Getting Started with Create React App
+# Meme Generator React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Hi this is a random Meme Generator app that I build with React just for exercising purposes

 ## Available Scripts